asfadmin/Discovery-MkDocs/markdown-docs/vertex/displacement.en.md

 - By default, all AOIs are shown on the chart.
 You may click the **checkbox** next to an AOI if you wish to hide it from the chart.
 When checked, AOIs will appear on the chart.
 When unchecked, they will appear as a grayed out series on the chart.
     - You may click the **All AOIs checkbox** to gray out all time series on the chart.
 - You may click the **trash can** icon to delete an AOI from your list.
 This will remove it from the map, list, and chart.
+- If you wish to delete all existing AOIs, you may click the **trash can** icon next to *All AOIs*.
+A confirmation message will be displayed.
+Clicking **Cancel** will not delete any AOIs.
+Clicking **Delete** will delete all existing AOIs from the map, list, and chart.

 ### Chart